sharon-chx/Algorithm_Learning/README.md

 1. Johnson's Algorithm with Bellman-Ford Algorithm and Dijkstra's algorithm (g1.txt, g2.txt and g3.txt are used) <br />
       - To compute the length of a shortest u -> v path for all pairs of vertices u, v in graph; or report that the graph contains a negative cycle. <br />
 2. Traveling Salesman Problem Algorithm (tsp.txt is used) <br />
       - To compute the minimum cost of a traveling salesman tour of 25 cities and only visit each city once.
-Dynamic programming and NP-Complete is used. <br />
+Dynamic programming and NP-Complete is used;
+            Challenge of this algorithm is that it needs lots of memory <br />